What Makes a Great TSO?

 TSO Hiring Process

 The TSO hiring process takes about to 90 days on average.
 Review the process below to get a better idea of what to expect, and ensure you’re prepared every step of the way.
+Download this helpful Application Guide or watch this tutorial on How to Apply.

 - Use the above search bar to browse open TSO positions or search on USAJOBS